sean-lawless/computersystems/README.md

 [Computer Systems Bundle](https://leanpub.com/b/computersystemscomplete)

-The first half of the books are available free from the links above (click the Read Free Sample button) or over the web through the links below.
+The first half of the books are available free from the links above (click Read Free Sample button), or on the web with the links below.
+Full screen and minimize the table of contents for best web reading.

 [Read Computer Systems](https://leanpub.com/computersystems/read_sample)

 [Read Computer Systems Lab for Raspberry Pi](https://leanpub.com/computersystems_lab_rpi/read_sample)